 Scalability seems to be rated slightly higher in the research projects with the central involvement of the citizens (rho ≈ 0.35, p-value < 0.05).
 Generating a better/deeper understanding as well as the emancipatory impact on the involved societal groups seem to be correlating relatively higher in comparison (rho > 0.45, p-value < 0.05 each).
-Higher levels of transdisciplinary involvement of the citizens have a statistically significant relation to the scalability of results, deeper/better understanding of the studied issue, and the emancipatory impact on the participating societal actors.
+Higher levels of transdisciplinary involvement of the citizens have a statistically significant relation with the scalability of results, deeper/better understanding of the studied issue, and the emancipatory impact on the participating societal actors.

 Target Group Goals